gyaikhom/activitymap/README.md

 Where `config` can have the following attributes:

+* `compact`: If `true`, activity map displays entire year in one band.
+  If `false`, days are grouped into months.
+Compact mode is chosen by default.
+See `index.html` for example.
 * `id`: DOM identifier to use for the activity map.
 * `parent`: The container DOM node.
 You can either specify a D3 node, or a CSS selector.